Robustness Analysis of Video-Language Models Against Visual and Language Perturbations

 \section{Abstract}

 Joint visual and language modeling on large-scale datasets has recently shown good progress in multi-modal tasks when compared to single modal learning.
 However, robustness of these approaches against real-world perturbations has not been studied.
 In this work, we perform the first extensive robustness study of video-language models against various real-world perturbations.
 We focus on text-to-video retrieval and propose two large-scale benchmark datasets, \textit{MSRVTT-P} and \textit{YouCook2-P}, which utilize 90 different visual and 35 different text perturbations.
-The study reveals some interesting initial findings from the studied models: 1) models are more robust when text is perturbed versus when video is perturbed, 2) models that are pre-trained are more robust than those trained from scratch, 3) models attend more to scene and objects rather than motion and action.
+The study reveals some interesting initial findings from the studied models: 1) models are generally more susceptible when only video is perturbed as opposed to when only text is perturbed, 2) models that are pre-trained are more robust than those trained from scratch, 3) models attend more to scene and objects rather than motion and action, 4) models showed gender biases when trained on a target dataset as opposed to a larger, pre-training dataset.
 We hope this study will serve as a benchmark and guide future research in robust video-language learning.
 The benchmark introduced in this study along with the code and datasets is available at \url{https://bit.ly/3CNOly4}.